 Software Prerequisites

-The NHHDA system server runs an 11.2.0.3 database with bespoke software written in C and SQL.
+The NHHDA system server runs an Oracle 12.2.0.1 database with bespoke software written in C and SQL.

-For the physical 3-Tier application, the Application Server runs Oracle 11G version 11.1.2.2.0 on Microsoft Windows 2012 Server as well as Oracle Net Services to enable client - server communication.
+For the physical 3-Tier application, the Application Server runs Oracle Forms 12C version 12.2.1.2 on Microsoft Windows 2012 Server as well as Oracle Net Services to enable client - server communication.

-For the physical 2-Tier application, the Application server runs Oracle 11G version 11.1.1.6.0on a Sun Solaris UNIX Server, with the SPARC chip-set.
+For the physical 2-Tier application, the Application server runs Oracle Forms 12C version 12.2.1.2on a Sun Solaris UNIX Server, with the SPARC chip-set.

-The following patches should be applied to the OFM, for both Windows and Solaris:14373988, 14003476, and14736139.Details of these patches are given in Appendix G.
+For information on the patches applied to the OFM, for both Windows and Solaris refer Appendix G.

 An overview of the software architecture for 3-Tier and 2-Tier is given in Figure 2 and Figure 2A respectively (on next 2 pages):